 \section{Weak lensing cosmological probe}

 Weak lensing enables the measurement of the mass power spectrum directly through cosmic shear, which refers to the distortion of the shapes of distant galaxies due to the gravitational effects of the intervening foreground large-scale mass structure.
 As a result, there are weak but statistically meaningful correlations in the way galaxies are aligned across the sky and in redshift due to the total mass distribution that their light rays encounter.
 In view of the small amplitude of the weak lensing effect, it is possible to identify these correlations between the shapes of galaxies by averaging over a sufficiently large sample.
-This can be done for different distances (i.e. tomographic redshift bins) that gives us a three-dimensional map showing how dark matter is distributed in the universe, independent of assumptions about the relationship (i.e. galaxy bias) between visible/baryonic matter and dark matter.
-The angular shear-shear two-point correlation function can be formed as
+This can be done for different distances (i.e. tomographic redshift bins) that gives us a 3D map showing how dark matter is distributed in the universe, independent of assumptions about the relationship (i.e. galaxy bias) between visible/baryonic matter and dark matter.
+The angular shear--shear two-point correlation function can be formed as

-under the flat-sky approximation with $J_{\rm m}(x)$ being the $m$-th order Bessel function of the first kind and $\theta$ the angular separation.
+under the flat-sky approximation with $J_{\rm m}(x)$ being the $m$th order Bessel function of the first kind and $\theta$ the angular separation.
 The superscripts $i$ and $j$ label different tomographic redshift bins and $C^{ij}_{\gamma \gamma}$ represent the power spectra that contain information about the underlying dark matter.
 The correlation is computed as the sum $\xi_{+}(\theta)$ and difference $\xi_{-}(\theta)$ of the product of tangential and cross components of shear in relation to the line connecting each pair of galaxies.
-Here we add that $\xi^{ij}_\pm(\theta)=\xi^{ji}_\pm(\theta)$ for all tomographic bin pairs.
+Here, we add that $\xi^{ij}_\pm(\theta)=\xi^{ji}_\pm(\theta)$ for all tomographic bin pairs.

-To quantify the cosmic shear information using two-point statistics, we use equation \eqref{eq:cosmicshear} to compute the shear-shear correlation between the shapes of source galaxies after analytically deconvolving from them the $i$-band PSF in the moment space by solving equation \ref{qconv} for $Q^{\prime}_{ij}$ -- this time with noisy galaxy moments -- while assuming the flux is preserved.
-Recall that the PSF is circular and Gaussian with FWHM $\sim0.9\arcsec$, in keeping with what we had assumed for the convolution process.
-The measurement is done across spectroscopic and photometric redshift bins, both averaged over the entire sample.
+To quantify the cosmic shear information using two-point statistics, we use equation \eqref{eq:cosmicshear} to compute the shear--shear correlation between the shapes of source galaxies after analytically deconvolving from them the $i$-band PSF in the moment space by solving equation \ref{qconv} for $Q^{\prime}_{ij}$ -- this time with noisy galaxy moments -- while assuming the flux is preserved.
+Recall that the PSF is circular and Gaussian with FWHM $\sim0.9~ \rm arcsec$, in keeping with what we had assumed for the convolution process.
+The cosmic shear measurement is done across spectroscopic and photometric redshift bins, both averaged over two \texttt{Buzzard} realizations.